-Benefit Description You Pav Reconstructive surgery (cont.)
-High Option Standard Option - Surgical treatment for gender reassignment is limited to the following: Nothing Nothing • For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo-oophorectomy For male to female surgery: penectomy, orchiectomy Note: You must be 18 years or older to be considered for genital reconstruction surgery.
-There are pre-surgical requirements for members considering gender reassignment surgery including but not limited to: a documented diagnosis of gender dysphoria, 12 months of hormone therapy as appropriate to the individual gender goals, and referral letters from a mental health specialist.
-Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury (Note: See You need prior plan approval for certain services in Section 3) Any surgical procedure for gender reassignment not listed above Oral and maxillofacial surgery High Option Standard Option Of all and maximulacial surgery High Option Standard Option Oral surgical procedures, limited to: Nothing Nothing G 1 • Oral surgical procedures, limited to: G 1 • Oral surgical procedures, limited to: • Reduction of fractures of the jaws or facial bones; • Surgical correction of congenital defects such as cleft lip, G 1 • Oral surgical procedures, limited to: • Reduction of fractures of the jaws or facial bones; • Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; G 1 • Oral surgical procedures, limited to: • Reduction of fractures of the jaws or facial bones; • Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; • Removal of stones from salivary ducts; G 1 • Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as G 1 • Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; G 1 - Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of G 1 - Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); Other surgical procedures that do not involve the teeth or G 1 • Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); Other surgical procedures that do not involve the teeth or their supporting structures.
-Nothing Nothing Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); Other surgical procedures that do not involve the teeth or their supporting structures.
-Nothing Nothing
+Benefit Description You Pay Reconstructive surgery (cont.)
+High Option Standard Option - Surgical treatment for gender affirming is limited to the following: Nothing Nothing • For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo-oophorectomy • For male to female surgery: penectomy, orchiectomy Note: You must be 18 years or older to be considered for genital reconstruction surgery.
+There are pre-surgical requirements for members considering gender affirming surgery including but not limited to: a documented diagnosis of gender dysphoria, 12 months of hormone therapy as appropriate to the individual gender goals, and referral letters from a mental health specialist.
+Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury (Note: See You need prior plan approval for certain services in Section 3) • Any surgical procedure for gender reassignment not listed above Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: Nothing Nothing • Reduction of fractures of the jaws or facial bones; • Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; • Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; • Excision of cysts and incision of abscesses when done as independent procedures; independent procedures; independent procedures;Excision of partially or completely impacted teeth;Diagnosis and non-dental treatment of independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); Other surgical procedures that do not involve the teeth or All charges All charges independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); Other surgical procedures that do not involve the teeth or their supporting structures.
+All charges All charges independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ); Other surgical procedures that do not involve the teeth or their supporting structures.
+All charges All charges

 Benefit Description You Pay

 Organ/tissue transplants High Option Standard Option

 These solid organ transplants are covered.
 Solid organ transplants are limited to: Nothing Nothing

-Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis
+• Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

 • Cornea

-Heart
+• Heart

-Heart/lung
+• Heart/lung

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach, and pancreas

 • Kidney

 Kidney-pancreas

 • Liver

-Lung: single/bilateral/lobar
+• Lung: single/bilateral/lobar

 • Pancreas

 These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
 Nothing Nothing

-Autologous tandem transplants for
+• Autologous tandem transplants for

 - AL Amyloidosis

 - Multiple myeloma (de novo and treated)

-- Recurrent germ cell tumors (including testicular cancer)
+Recurrent germ cell tumors (including testicular cancer)

 Blood or marrow stem cell transplants Nothing Nothing

 The Plan extends coverage for the diagnoses as indicated below.

 Allogeneic transplants for

-- Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia
+Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

 - Acute myeloid leukemia

-- Advanced Hodgkin's lymphoma with recurrence (relapsed)
+Advanced Hodgkin's lymphoma with recurrence (relapsed)

 - Advanced Myeloproliferative Disorders (MPDs)

 - Advanced neuroblastoma

-- Advanced non-Hodgkin's lymphoma with recurrence (relapsed)
+Advanced non-Hodgkin's lymphoma with recurrence (relapsed)

 - Amyloidosis

 - Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

+plants continued on next page